department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/discovery-summary.md

 Background
 ----------

 Based on the [2019 Personalization 2.0 strategy](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/personalization%202.0/discovery-research/README.md), the Authenticated Experience team is pursuing a redesign of the existing logged-in homepage on VA.gov.
-At a high level, this will involve retiring the current My VA dashboard and bringing people’s personal information right to their homepage.
+At a high level, this will involve retiring the current My VA dashboard and bringing people’s personal information right to their homepages.

 To guide this work, we completed a discovery engagement that aimed to help us answer the following questions: